laboon/infsci2955/deliverables/deliverable4/deliverable4.md

 Finally, issue the changes that you made as a PR against my local repo.
 Remember that you will need to do all of your work in a separate branch for this to work correctly!
 You shouldn't be doing work on the master branch, anyways.

+You will need to install VisualVM (or some other Java profiler, if you prefer) in order to complete this project.
+Instructions for installing the VisualVM plug-in into Eclipse are here: http://visualvm.java.net/eclipse-launcher.html

 ## Grading
 * Summary - 25%
 * VisualVM (or other profile) screenshots (before and after) - 25%